• Skip to primary navigation

 Today I’m bringing you Gruyere & Caramelised Shallot Nests.

-It’s National Picnic Week this week so I decided I needed to make something fabulous for the occasion!
-Casting my mind back to when I was 21 and working in a professional upmarket caterers (where I’d often be serving the food we’d cooked during the day at events/parties in the evening) I remembered a marathon afternoon of making Gruyere and Shallot Mini Quiches amongst others.
+Casting my mind back to when I was 21 and working in catering (where I’d often be serving the food we’d cooked during the day at events/parties in the evening) I remembered a marathon afternoon of making Gruyere and Shallot Mini Quiches amongst other things.

-As the weather is so very unpredictable in Britain I decided that instead of using pastry I would use bread (which most people have to hand) and therefore these Gruyere & Caramelised Shallot Nests can be made up at short notice for an impromptu picnic.
+As the weather is so unpredictable in Britain I decided that instead of using pastry I would use bread (which most people have to hand) and therefore these Gruyere & Caramelised Shallot Nests can be made up at short notice for an impromptu picnic.

-The trick with these nests is to spread the bread with plenty of butter as this will make them go golden and toasted in the oven.
-As the cheese and shallots are quite sweet you also need to season the nests well.
 Hubby and I enjoyed these hot for lunch and the children had theirs cold when they came home from school (a big thumbs up from both of them)!
-I think they are actually best cold and therefore perfect picnic food.

 Gruyere & Caramelised Shallot Nests (mini quiches)

-If you do plan to have a picnic and the weather goes all British on you and rains, then simply spread the picnic rug out on your carpet and carry on regardless.
-Good food and a sense of humour is all you need!
+If you plan to have a picnic and the weather goes all British on you and rains, then just spread the picnic rug out on your carpet and carry on regardless.

 If you like these Gruyere & Caramelised Shallot Nests then I’m sure you’ll also like: